Peter Dovbush

 Extension of classical Mandelbrojt’s criterion for normality to several complex variables is given.
 Some inequalities for holomorphic functions which omit values 00 and 11 are obtained.

-The Lindelöf principle in Cn\mathbf{C}^{n}
+The Lindelöf principle in Cn\mathbb{C}^{n}

 Central European Journal of Mathematics, 11, 1763–1773, (2013) DOI